Can You Put Vinegar in a Steam Mop?

 One of the most common misconceptions I’ve come across is the use of vinegar in steam mops.

-I have personally reached out to manufacturers and studied their user manuals to ensure that I provide the most accurate and reliable information to you, my readers.
+I have contacted steam mop manufacturers and studied their user manuals to ensure I provide my readers with the most accurate and reliable information.

-Today, I want to share my findings with you, as well as my own experiences and insights on this topic.
+I want to share my findings, experiences, and insights on this topic today.

 Can You Put Vinegar in a Steam Mop?